 Though the couple married in 1947, the controversial interracial marriage was not publicly announced until 1950.
-She appeared in “Two Girls and a Sailor “(1944), “Broadway Rhythm” (1944), “Ziegfeld Follies” of 1945 and 1946, “The Duchess of Idaho” (1950) and “Meet Me in Las Vegas” (1956), her first speaking part.
-She also starred in the Broadway show “Jamaica” (1957), and appeared on several television shows in the 1950s.
+She appeared in “Two Girls and a Sailor “(1944), “Broadway Rhythm” (1944), “Ziegfeld Follies” of 1945 and 1946, “The Duchess of Idaho” (1950), and “Meet Me in Las Vegas” (1956), her first speaking part.
+She also starred in the Broadway show “Jamaica” (1957) and appeared on several television shows in the 1950s.
 She had a role in the 1978 movies "The Wiz."
-Horne won many honors for her performances, a Grammy for the album based on her award-winning show “Lena Horne: The Lady and Her Music,” that began in 1981 and became the longest running one-woman show in Broadway history.
+Horne won many honors for her performances, a Grammy for the album based on her award-winning show “Lena Horne: The Lady and Her Music,” which began in 1981 and became the longest-running one-woman show in Broadway history.

 In addition to the Kennedy Center Award for Lifetime Achievement in the Arts (1984), Horne received an honorary doctorate from Howard University as well as an Image Award and Spingarn Medal from the NAACP.
 Lena Horne whose refusal to be cast in stereotypical roles helped transform the popular image of Black women died on Mother's Day, May 9, 2010.

 Volumes 1 and 2, edited by Darlene Clark Hine